However, we are at a point of time where the consequences and problems of using coal as an energy source are becoming more and more apparent.

 Summary – Top Reasons Why Coal Is Bad

-Some of the main reasons the use of coal as an energy source might be bad now and heading into the future are:
+Some of the main reasons why coal as an energy source can be bad are:

-- Coal is generally (across several different measures) regarded as one of the most dangerous and harmful energy sources
+Coal is generally regarded as one of the most dangerous and harmful energy sources (across several different measures like mortality rates, contributable health problems, and so on)

-- Air contaminants emitted by the burning of coal contributing to air pollution
+Air contaminants/pollutants can be emitted by the burning of coal and can contribute to air pollution

-- Coal waste has to be treated and managed properly
+Coal waste from power plants has to be treated and managed properly

 Compared to other energy sources, such as other fossil fuels, nuclear, and renewables, coal is likely one of the most harmful across several measures.